Casino Royale (2006)

 Felix Leiter: Listen, I'm bleeding chips.
 I'm not going to last much longer.
 You have a better chance.
 I'll stake you.
 I'm saying I'll give you the money to keep going.
 Just one thing: you pull it off, the CIA bring him in.

 Felix Leiter: Does it look like we need the money?

-Doctor #1: [to Bond, who is going into cardiac arrest] Stay calm and don't interrupt.
+Doctor #1: [to Bond, who is going into cardiac arrest with M listening] Stay calm and don't interrupt.
 Because you'll be dead within two minutes unless you do exactly what I tell you.